Free Continents Worksheet for Kids | Fun Geography Printables

 - As-Salamu-Alaykum – Urdu

-Students will research the flag designs, color them correctly, and match each one to its organization or region.
+Itโs a great way to extend geography lessons beyond maps and into how nations work together.
+Students can research the designs, color them in, and then match each one to the correct organization or region.

 For an extra challenge, try the 100 pics card game, where players test their knowledge of world flags!